codergon/Paletti/README.md

 ### Features

-- Scan your surroundings to curate palettes from colors around you.
+- Scan your surroundings to create palettes from colors around you.
 - Generate palettes from your saved images.
 - Organize colors by creating multiple palettes
 - Sync your palette collection across all your devices using your iCloud account.